benjamincordola/RPr-Kang-2020/docs/report/cordola-reanalysis-plan.md

 Benjamin Cordola

 Published in 2020, Kang et al. measured the spatial accesibilty of COVID-19 resources in Illinois.
-Better understanding how resources are spatially orientated related to population, specifically COVID-19 patients and population over 50, informs decisionmakers when allocating resources and funding throughout the state.
+Better understanding how resources are spatially orientated related to population, specifically COVID-19 patients and population over 50, informs decision makers when allocating resources and funding throughout the state.
 Their study, written in Python, utilizes a lot of unneccessary parallel processing, and manages population data and relies on a hospital nearest neighbor function inneficiently.

 There is also a problem with the speed limit dataset used in building the network that the study relies on.
 Roads missing a speed limit, of which there were hundreds, were assigned a default speed limit of 35mph.